oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

-# `matrix_mul` Sample
+﻿# `matrix_mul` Sample
 matrix_mul is a simple program that multiplies together two large matrices and verifies the results.
 This program is implemented using two ways:
     1. Data Parallel C++ (DPC++)
     2. OpenMP (omp)

-For comprehensive instructions regarding DPC++ Programming, go to https://software.intel.com/en-us/oneapi-programming-guide and search based on relevant terms noted in the comments.
+For comprehensive instructions see the [DPC++ Programming](https://software.intel.com/en-us/oneapi-programming-guide) and search based on relevant terms noted in the comments.

 | Optimized for                       | Description
 |:---                               |:---